AdrianArnaiz/AdrianArnaiz/content/event/2022-10-PERTE/index.md

 ---
-title: "[Ministry of Economy] Diversity and Discrimination in AI and New Technologies (Spanish)"
+title: "[Ministry of Economy] Diversity and Discrimination in AI and New Technologies (Sp)"

 event: Spanish Ministry of Economics - PERTE Nueva Economía de la Lengua
 event_url: https://twitter.com/PERTE_Lengua